 The Importance of Donations to Animal Charities

-Before donating to nonprofit animal advocacy organizations, it’s important to establish if they deserve financial support.
-Groups advocating for farm animals, massively underfunded given the scope of the problems they seek to resolve, need funding to perform.
+Before donating to nonprofit animal advocacy organizations, it is important to establish if they deserve financial support.
+Groups advocating for factory-farmed animals, massively underfunded given the scope of the problems they seek to resolve, need funding to perform.
 But which animal charities should you choose?

 Which Organizations Deserve Your Financial Support?

-If an animal rights organization has $2 million in net assets, runs an annual budget surplus, and its director earns $100,000 per year, does the organization deserve your donation?
+If an animal advocacy organization has $2 million in net assets, runs an annual budget surplus, and its director earns $100,000 yearly, does it deserve your donation?
 It would be shortsighted to dismiss an organization based on a budget or employee compensation alone.
 The focus should be on impact, not dollars in the bank or salaries.

-In the TED Talk, The Way We Think About Charity is Dead Wrong, Dan Pallotta inverts the mainstream thought process that nonprofit salaries should be significantly less than salaries in the for-profit sector.
-Pallotta explains that it may be ill-advised to ask the best and brightest in the talent pool to make economic sacrifices to work in the non-profit sector because it may cause them to avoid the field.
-In his presentation, he suggests using money to lure and retain private sector talent.
+In the TED Talk, The Way We Think About Charity is Dead Wrong, Dan Pallotta inverts the mainstream thought that nonprofit salaries should be significantly less than salaries in the for-profit sector.
+Pallotta explains that it may be ill-advised to ask the best and brightest in the talent pool to make economic sacrifices to work in the nonprofit sector because it may cause them to avoid the field.
+In his presentation, he suggests using money to lure and retain private-sector talent.

-Indeed, there is value in having the most effective, experienced, and visionary leadership and staff and it may come at a price.
-This is not to say animal advocacy organizations don’t already have hugely talented people in the field — of course, they do and they often win against the odds — but rather to suggest that employing the most elite and well-connected leaders, lawyers, lobbyists, fundraisers, inventors, writers, researchers, public relations firms, and food engineers may further level the playing field.
-It is possible the next Benjamin Franklin, Thomas Edison, or Stephen Hawking of the animal rights movement is out there somewhere but not entering the field as a result of the salary structure.
+Indeed, there is value in having the most effective, experienced, and visionary leadership and staff, and it may come at a price.
+This is not to say animal advocacy organizations do not already have hugely talented people in the field—of course, they do, and they often win against the odds—but rather to suggest that employing the most effective leaders, lawyers, lobbyists, fundraisers, inventors, writers, researchers, public relations firms, and scientists may further level the playing field.
+It is possible the next Benjamin Franklin, Thomas Edison, or Stephen Hawking of the animal advocacy movement is out there somewhere but not entering the field because they need to earn a higher income.

 Could we make even more progress in the burgeoning plant-based food industry if we tapped into the pool of food innovators?
 Could we organize a march rivaling the most historic if we employed the best organizers?
-How much more effective could animal rights documentaries be if the next Stephen Spielberg was directing them — or Spielberg himself?
-In the midst of incremental progress, it’s easy to fail to see how much more the movement could achieve by enlisting the great minds of our time but given the scope and nature of the problem, isn’t it worth pulling out all of the stops?
+How much more effective could animal rights documentaries be if the next Stephen Spielberg was directing them—or Spielberg himself?
+In the midst of incremental progress, it is easy to fail to see how much more the movement could achieve by enlisting the great minds of our time.
+Given the scope and nature of the problem, we should pull out all the stops and match salaries with skills.

-How much should people who work in this non-profit sector be compensated?
+How much should people who work in this nonprofit sector be compensated?
 The answer to that question varies markedly.
-If an organization’s leader has a proven track record, although the optics may not be ideal given society’s view of what non-profit executives should earn, a competitive salary may be a worthwhile investment.
-Relative to businesses that generate billions of dollars and the fact that “CEOs earn 331 times as much as average workers and 774 times as much as minimum wage earners,” six figure salaries in the non-profit sector pale in comparison.
-Should we begrudge people the right to earn a good living while doing good?
+If an organization’s leader has a proven track record, although the optics may not be ideal given society’s view of what nonprofit executives should earn, a competitive salary may be a worthwhile investment.
+Relative to businesses that generate billions of dollars and that “CEOs earn 331 times as much as average workers and 774 times as much as minimum wage earners,” six-figure salaries in the nonprofit sector pale in comparison.

 Ask Questions Before You Donate

-Here is a list of questions to ask before donating to an animal charity:
+Here is a list of questions to consider asking before donating to an animal charity:

-2) How does the organization measure its success in these areas?
+2) How does the organization measure its success?
 What has it accomplished?
 What are its goals?
 Ask to read the organization’s strategic plan.

-3) How many animals does the organization estimate it saves from suffering or dying every year?
-Or how many does it project it may save?
-(This article is the best estimate I’ve read on how many farm animals a vegetarian saves per year.)
+3) How many animals does the organization estimate it saves from suffering or dying yearly (if they can make this projection)?
+Or how many does it project it may save through its work?
+(This article is the best estimate I have read on how many farm animals a vegetarian saves yearly.)

 4) Is the organization transparent?

-The sad truth about animal charity donations is that we aren’t thinking critically enough about our giving, the salary structure limits the talent pool, and we aren’t donating enough.
-Consider donating to nonprofit farm animal advocacy and rescue organizations that demonstrate maximum impact per dollars donated.
+The sad truth about animal charity donations is that we are not thinking critically enough about our giving, the salary structure limits the talent pool, and we are not donating enough.
+Consider donating to nonprofit farmed animal advocacy organizations demonstrating maximum impact per dollar donated.
 The most killing exists in animal agriculture, the least amount of money in comparison is donated to this cause, and donating to it has the potential to save the most lives.
-Find animal charities that can quantify their effectiveness or provide a convincing narrative and consider providing financial support.
+Finding animal-oriented nonprofits that can quantify their effectiveness or provide a convincing narrative may be the best way to ensure the impact of your financial support.

 27 thoughts on “The Sad Truth About Animal Charity Donations”